d-tear/SIAL/README.md

 ## Contact Info and Support

-For software support and general questions, including opportunities to contribute to SIAL, users should contact David Tyrpak at davidtyrpak31@gmail.com
+For software support and general questions about SIAL, including opportunities to contribute to SIAL, users should contact David Tyrpak at davidtyrpak31@gmail.com